GrahamParvinkarimi/gemini-travel-planner/README.md

 ### Google Gemini API

-The app uses the Google Gemini API to develop a Generative AI itinerary based on the entered location and dates.
+This app uses the Google Gemini API to develop a generative AI itinerary based on the entered location and dates.
 To use the API, you will need to obtain an API key from https://ai.google.dev/gemini-api/docs/api-key and add it to the project's `local.properties`.